CircuitSetup/Remote/README.md

 ##### &#9193; Forget Saved WiFi Network

 Clicking this button (and selecting "yes" in the confirmation dialog) deletes the currently saved WiFi network (SSID and password as well as static IP data) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

+##### &#9193; Car mode settings

+In Car mode, the device connects to the TCD-AP as configured here instead of the WiFi network configured above.

+Enter your TCD's network name (usually "TCD-AP") in **_Network name (SSID) of TCD-AP_** and the TCD's AP password (if configured on the TCD) in **_Password for TCD-AP_**.

+>In the unlikely case that multiple TCD's are in range, you can single out your TCD by its BSSID.
+The TCD displays its BSSID on its *WiFi Configuration* page (starting version 3.23).

+If you want to enter Car mode immediately, check **_Enable car mode_**.
+You can also later toggle between Car mode and normal WiFi connection by holding the Calibration button for 6 seconds (until a triple-beep is emitted).

 ##### &#9193; Hostname